 1. Why oh why does the press and public take such offence to someone having an affair.
 Can any of us really take the moral high-ground?
 The only reason this is news is because of his position.
 How many of us have had an affair?
 Did this make world news?

 Please, how sick is this?
 Do we really need this type of news?
-There are far more important things going on around the world with far greater consequences and get the press and the public appear to relish this type of controversy, which in my view, makes us all a bit sad or even sick.
+There are far more important things going on around the world with far greater consequences and yet the press and the public appear to relish in this type of controversy, which in my view, makes us all a bit sad or even sick.

 3. I’m not privy as to how well David Petraeus conducted his position or how effective he was in directing the CIA but I would hazard a guess that he was pretty adept otherwise he wouldn’t of had the job in the first place nor lasted as long as he did.
 I would therefore have to conclude that he was in fact good at his job and considering the length of the affair it obviously didn’t have any detrimental effect on his performance as Director of the CIA.

 The trouble with most people they love to get on their high horse and vilify anyone who engages in such an activity.
 Another prime example was Bill Clinton.
-People get a grip, Bill Clinton was one of the best U.S Presidents of all time and obviously his performance as President of the United States was in no way compromised by the fact that some young lady wanted to give him oral pleasure under the desk in the Oval Office – quite frankly if this is what helped relieve his stress, and both consenting adult parties where happy, then what’s the big deal.
+People get a grip, Bill Clinton was one of the best U.S Presidents of all time and obviously his performance as President of the United States was in no way compromised by the fact that some young lady wanted to give him oral pleasure under the desk in the Oval Office – quite frankly if this is what helped relieve his stress and that both were consenting adult parties where happy, then what’s the big deal.